Expert opinions and treatment options

 The other 70% of all lower back problems are diagnosed simply as lumbar strain or low back pain (LBP), without giving a specific reason for the pain (7).

 What then are the causes of lower back pain for most people, this group of 70%?
 Rehabilitation specialists believe imbalances and poor movement in the sacroiliac (SI) joints and lumbar Z-joints (see below) are 2 of the major factors that lead to lower back pain.
-What would it take to cause these joints to become strained and dysfunctional?

 Many people sit for hours in awkward, unbalanced body positions or have jobs that require repetitive movements.
 Given enough time, these activities can easily lead to stiffness and weakness in the lower back and hip muscles, especially for people who do not exercise regularly.